indico/indico-user-docs/docs/conferences/registration.md

 On the event overview page, click on _Apply now_.

-Fill out the form, e.g selecting your preferred options for _Accomodation_, the _Arrival_ and the _Departure date_.
+Fill out the form, e.g selecting your preferred options for _Accommodation_, the _Arrival_ and the _Departure date_.

 Click on _Apply_ once you’re finished.
 You may need to wait for event manager's approval, if the moderation option is enabled.